metosin/example-project/docs/icons.md

 - `.babelrc` used to convert the JSX from from SVGr to JS that can be consumed by Closure-compiler
 - `bb.edn`

-Often you'll likely want to use the icon components with MUI SvgIcon component:
+Often you'll likely want to wrap the custom icon components with MUI SvgIcon component.
+This ensures the svg components follow font size/MUI icon sizing, and has support for `:sx` property.

 ```
 (ns foo